Knowledge cutoff

-In machine learning, a knowledge cutoff (or data cutoff) is the point in time beyond which a model has not been trained on new data.
-The term is mostly used in reference to a large language model (LLM).
-Any information about events after this date is absent from the model's internal knowledge base.
-It cannot access information about later events without a system for real-time data access like retrieval-augmented generation (RAG).
-While useful for training and tuning LLMs, knowledge cutoffs introduce new limitations like hallucinations, information gaps, and temporal bias.
+In machine learning, a knowledge cutoff (or data cutoff) is the point in time beyond which a large language model has not been trained on new data.
+Since large language models are pretrained, any model's knowledge is fixed at what it was trained on before deployment; information about events after this date is absent from the model's training data.
+The model cannot access information about later events without a system for real-time data access such as retrieval-augmented generation, which fetches new information from an external database.